o-richard/DSA/stack/README.md

 5. IsEmpty()
 > It specifies whether the stack contains items or not.
+> It returns a boolean value.
 > It is a method of the initialized stack.

 6. IsFull()
 > It specifies whether the stack is full based on the size used during initialization or not.
+> It returns a boolean value.
 > It is a method of the initialized stack.

 # Example